lauragoon/university_marketplace/README.md

  and other users excluding the lister can click interested or not interested.
  We don't facilitate DM'ing but that can be added later.

-The Web Application consists of users and items they have put up for sale.
+The Web Application consists of users and items that users have put up for sale.

 A user is someone who:
 1) buys items,